WoW: Have we gotten fat and lazy?

 The birth of WoW

 It’s 2005 and winter hasn’t left us yet – so it’s the perfect time to invest every single minute into a completely new experience.
 The term MMORPG is not yet on everyone’s lips, and most younger gamers have heard of role-playing games where you can roam the world with your friends, but they haven’t tried it yet.
 But magazines are reporting a historic turning point in the industry.
 And so it was.
 Millions of people pitched in and immersed themselves in a parallel world.
 Every single quest was magical and every text was read.
 Even just roaming the world to find cave entrances, underground systems, or new dungeons was fun.
-It didn’t take long for the first players to reach level 40+.
+It didn’t take long for the players to reach level 40+.
 That’s a special moment.
 You got your first mount, got to wear a plate as a warrior, and heard rumors about a magical place called “Crossroads” for the first time.

 The first encounters of the factions in WoW